GoogleChromeLabs/squoosh/README.md

 # Contributing

-Squoosh is an open-source project that appreciates all community involvement.
+LibreSquoosh is an open-source project that appreciates all community involvement.
 To contribute to the project, follow the [contribute guide](/CONTRIBUTING.md).

 [squoosh]: https://squoosh.app